CoSMoMVPA/CoSMoMVPA/doc/source/download.rst

     For a minimal set of data (only fMRI AK6 data for the exercises), consider using  `tutorial data with AK6 data only <datadb-ak6.zip>`_

+    Additinal MEEG data, used for the exercises, is here: `datadb-meg_obj6.zip`_.

     You can move the directory to another location on your file system, if desired.